cloudfoundry/diego-ssh/README.md

 #### Cloud Foundry via Cloud Controller and UAA

-For Cloud Foundry, the user is of the form `cf:`_app-guid_/_instance_ and the password must be either a valid OAuth 2 bearer token that represents the end user or an authorization code that the ssh proxy server can exchange for an authorization token.
+For Cloud Foundry, the user is of the form `cf:`_app-guid_/_instance_ and the password must be an authorization code that the ssh proxy server can exchange for an authorization token.
+The SSH proxy must be configured to use an OAuth client id that has been defined in the UAA.

-In some environments, the oauth token length exceeds the limits of standard ssh clients.
-When this happens, a one-time authorization code can be used as an alternative.
-If the authorization code flow is used, the SSH proxy must be configured with an OAuth client id and secret.
 The client id used by the proxy must be advertised in the `/v2/info` endpoint under the `app_ssh_oauth_client` key.
 Please see the [UAA][non-standard-oauth-auth-code] documentation for details on how to allocate an authorization code.